• Skip to primary navigation

 Includes: Transportation between Fairbanks and the river, all food from lunch the first to lunch the last day, sleeping pad, tent, rafting and group camping gear

-Season: June to early July (best time for caribou, flowers, and fewer bugs), late August
+Season: June to early July (best time for caribou, flowers, and fewer bugs), August

 Group Size: 6–10 people (typically 7-8 guests, 2-3 guides)